jet113/Thomas-Course-Project-1/README.md

 Welcome to my Docker Microservice Hub!

-To start, enter **git clone https://github.com/jet113/Thomas-Course-Project-1** in your terminal to clone the repository to your computer.
+1. Enter **git clone https://github.com/jet113/Thomas-Course-Project-1** in your terminal to clone the repository to your computer.
 (The repo can be pulled in other ways as well)

-Then cd into the repository.
+2. Cd into the repository.

+3. Open the docker-compose.yml file and change any DISPLAY enviornment variables to equal your local IP address.

-Then run **docker-compose up**
+4. run **docker-compose up**

-It may take a few minutes for everything to install.
+NOTE: It may take a few minutes for everything to install.

-Then go to your web-browser (I use Google Chrome) and go to http://localhost:5000
+5. Go to your web-browser (I use Google Chrome) and go to http://localhost:5000

-From there, simply click on the name of whatever application you'd like to launch.
+6. From there, simply click on the name of whatever application you'd like to launch.

+NOTE: If any application asks you for a password, the password = password.

-To stop the container, enter control + C in the terminal to exit all containers.
+7. To stop the container, enter control + C in the terminal to exit all containers.

 Code Walkthrough Video: https://pitt-my.sharepoint.com/:v:/g/personal/jet113_pitt_edu/ERsin5PWYZ5DvHtoR_5GpRoBtoaMwFMP4TP5ktlNBLCNoQ?e=HR2Lp2